Keith S. Jones, Ph.D.

 Human Factors Issues Related to Cybersecurity:

 - Jones, K.S., Namin, A.S., & Armstrong, M.E.
-(In Press).
+(2018).
 The core cyber-defense knowledge, skills and abilities (KSAs) that cybersecurity students should learn in school: Results from interviews with cybersecurity professionals.
 ACM Transactions of Computing Education.

 - Armstrong, M.E., Jones, K.S., & Namin, A. (2017).
 Framework for developing a brief interview to understand cyber defense work: An experience report.
 Proceedings of the Human Factors and Ergonomics Society 60th Annual Meeting.
 1318-1322.

 - The Ecological Approach to Human Factors Psychology

 AddressTexas Tech University, Department of Psychological Sciences, Box 42051 Lubbock, TX 79409-2051